GENERAL INSTRUCTIONS FOR TRACKSTAR PAPERS

 HOW DOES HE/SHE TREAT OTHER PEOPLE?

-The one most important thing that makes any relationship work is the the ability to give.
+The one most important thing that makes any relationship work is the the ability

 We give another person pleasure.